 The impact is felt strongly by mining companies dependent on rail to either transport fuel in, or transport products and by-products from operations.
 "A strike by CP workers will have a seriously harmful effect on the industry," said Pierre Gratton, MAC's President and CEO.
 "The shipment of fuel and other supplies to mine sites will be compromised as will the transport of mineral products."

 The CP rail strike will cause a shortfall of essential fuel and supply shipments to mines across Canada.
 It will also prevent mines from delivering their products to their end-point destinations, thus seriously and adversely affecting their ability to operate at any functional capacity.
-In this time of post-recession economic recovery, a threat to the stability of the natural resource sector is a threat to the stability of a stalwart of the Canadian economy.

 The Mining Association of Canada is the national organization for the Canadian mining industry.
 Its members account for most of Canada's production of base and precious metals, uranium, diamonds, metallurgical coal, mined oil sands and industrial minerals and are actively engaged in mineral exploration, mining, smelting, refining and semi-fabrication.
 Please visit www.mining.ca.